evergreen-innovations/sandia-fostwin-test-github-page/docs/index.md

 ![](images/FOSWEC2_HWRL.png)

-In order to qualify for reimbursement to attend the workshop there's just a few steps you'll need to take:

-1. Enroll in the FOSTWIN control competition
-2. Get Familiar with the FOSWEC Digital Twins and the associated web interface
-3. Develop a custom controller as a Simulink Real-Time model & run in real-time through the web platform
-4. Collect & submit your results from the real-time simulation(s)

 ### Goals of Competition <!-- omit in toc -->

 1. Connect motivated WEC developers with industry leaders and researchers